-Four teachers from Crescent School in Toronto with varying backgrounds and levels of expertise in the subject came together to change that perception and work on a way to make mathematics enjoyable for all students.
+Four teachers from Crescent School in Toronto with varying backgrounds and levels of expertise in the subject came together to change that perception and work on a way to make math enjoyable for all students.
 The group worked together to allow students to appreciate the complexities of problem solving, understand the benefits of working collaboratively and become learners who are comfortable with their numerical abilities.

 This group of educators' approach was to work as a team to collaboratively plan the units and the individual lessons throughout the year that were developed using the curriculum focal points highlighted by the National Council of Teachers of Mathematics (NCTM) in 2006 and the EduGAINS online learning network.
 The team met once every eight days for 75 minutes to ensure that a consistent approach was being taken, lessons were meeting outcomes and strategies were being implemented to create lifelong learners of mathematics, the original goal of the group.